COVID-19 Indoor Safety Guideline

 including the possibility of short-range aerosol transmission in

-Such effects, which can lead to large fluctuations in droplet concentrations around their mean values, especially when masks are not worn,
+Such effects, which can lead to fluctuations in droplet concentrations around their mean values,

 are only partially